 12. Hidden Trails Corn Maze

 Located in West Salem, the Hidden Trails Corn Maze farm is best known for its incredible corn mazes.
-Inside the two largest ones, find each of the 15 checkpoints to get discounts at local businesses.
+Find each of the 15 checkpoints to get discounts at local businesses inside the two largest ones.
 The two smaller mazes are youngster-friendly and have mystery storylines to solve.

 Hit up the pumpkin patch to choose your Halloween jack-o’-lanterns or some decorative squash and gourds.
 There are also straw bales and dried corn bundles for sale, perfect for balcony decor.
 Nearby to the corn maze, the farm’s huge Fun Park has over 20 activities for you and your kids.